 I began a career in corporate consulting, developing and facilitating workshops in addition to providing technical support and process advice to many of the world’s leaders in aerospace and automotive design in the U.S, Europe and Canada, having been offered the opportunity to travel and teach by a Canadian company, eager to profit from my expertise.
 I chose to make my home in Ontario Canada and since then, I have spent the second half of my life so far, following my heart in an educational blend of artistic, spiritual and academic pursuits, becoming the mindful therapist I am at this moment.
 Still interested in equity, just not only at work.

 I made Canada my home, and since that turning point in my life, a great deal of my time has been spent in meditation, self-hypnosis and silent reflection, much of it engaged in my own therapy and personal growth.
 I also began a degree in Psychology at York University followed by the addition of Philosophy as a second major.
-A fairly lengthy and significant personal experience with chronic pain provided me with many insights into the mind body connection that have been a wonderful opportunity for me to discover a new balance throughout the many changes I have made in my life so far.
-Not content with a purely academic and intellectual education, I have sought to expand my horizons by taking on a spiritually based counselling program that is to result in a doctoral degree by the time I am done.
-My PhD is still a ways away, but I’m on the right path, long though it may be.
+A fairly lengthy and significant personal experience with chronic pain provided me with many insights into the mind-body connection that have been a wonderful opportunity for me to discover a new balance throughout the many changes I have made in my life so far.
+Not content with a purely academic and intellectual education, I also sought to expand my horizons by taking on a spiritually based counselling program that resulted in a non-secular doctoral degree in metaphysics.
+It doesn’t permit me to refer to myself as “Dr.” given its non-secular nature, but it has afforded me a wealth of experiential insights that influence many aspects of my work.

 I have studied the science of stress in great depth.
 Initially in college from an mechanical, engineering perspective, later followed by an organic perspective.
 My post-graduate level studies with the Canadian Institute of Stress, founded by Canadian Father of stress, Hans Selye, have significantly informed and moulded my therapist self.
 I have also studied many empirical research based relaxation strategies in addition to studying the art of meditation instruction under the master guidance of the Lord Abbot of one of Thailand’s most esteemed group of temples.